-Chair: Usually the Chair will be the faculty member who is providing the data you will analyze for your thesis.
+Chair: Usually the Chair will be the faculty member who is providing the data, or other resources, you will use for your thesis.
 A faculty member must fulfill 3 basic criteria in order to serve as Chair of an Epi Department master's thesis committee.

 - 1. The Chair must be a core Epidemiology faculty member. - 2.
 The Chair must have an earned doctoral degree (or foreign equivalent). - 3.
 The Chair must be a member of the Graduate Faculty.
 Don't assume your potential Chair is a member of the Graduate Faculty.
 Search at the linked Graduate Faculty page to be 100% sure.
+Faculty who need to obtain Graduate Faculty status should contact Angie Buck, the Department's Academic Human Resources coordinator (ambuck@uw.edu) for advice on the application process.

 An Epi faculty member with an adjunct, affiliate, clinical, senior lecturer or emeritus appointment may chair a master's committee only with prior approval of the Graduate Program Director.
-To request permission for this exception first check to be sure s/he is a member of the Graduate Faculty (few are).
-Then send a petition to the Assistant Director of Student Academic Services at epi@uw.edu providing the following information:
+To request permission for this exception first check to be sure the proposed chair is a member of the Graduate Faculty (few are).
+If not, see #3 above.
+Once the faculty member has Graduate Faculty status send a petition to the Graduate Program Director providing the following information:

 - 1. A brief description of the proposed project - 2.
-A brief explanation of why the faculty member is especially appropriate to chair your committee based on your topic and his/her expertise - 3.
+A brief explanation of why the faculty member is especially appropriate to chair your committee based on your topic and their expertise - 3.
 The name(s) of the core Epidemiology faculty member(s) who will also serve on your committee